 3. Plan your work in Upsales, don't just report it

 If you have a planned hour or two to do prospecting calls, make sure to use the search engine to bulk-create activities in advance and use the activity list you make your calls.
 Some users tend to create activities only as a way of "logging" what they already have done.
-You will be a lot more effective if you actually sit in the activity list when calling and also make use of the "Flash" feature (see image below)
+You will be a lot more effective if you actually sit in the activity list when calling and also make use of the "Focus" feature (see image below)

 4. How to track first appointments

 Why should I specifically track first appointments?

 First appointments are used to distinguish the specific first appointments you have with non-customers.
 The number of new clients you meet every week could be the most important KPI in your entire business.
 Meeting new clients is usually the first thing people forget when they have a healthy pipeline and when the focus is on closing deals.
 This can easily turn into the "fat and happy" syndrome when you feel so successful because you have a great pipeline to beat your goal this quarter, but you forget to create new opportunities that will be the foundation for next quarter's results.

 How does Upsales help me track first appointments?